joelbrinkley/NetStreams/README.md

 ## Running the project locally

+NPM & Docker will need to be installed.

-Clone the repository and execute docker compose up  to standup zookeeper and a broker for testing
+Clone the repository and execute the npm script `docker-up`.
+This script will start kafka locally and enable different authentication methods.

 ```
-docker-compose up -d
+npm run docker-up
 ```

 ## Create a stream and handle messages